 The unexpected death of a loved one can have a profound impact on your life.
 Along with the immediate emotional struggles that you may face in the aftermath of such a loss, you may also face a range of other burdens that can affect you for years to come.

 Perhaps your spouse is the primary earner for your family.
 If they die unexpectedly, you may now be left without their financial support.
-That is an extremely difficult situation for anyone to face.
-It is particularly overwhelming if you have children.
+That is an extremely difficult situation for anyone to face and it can particularly be overwhelming if you have children.

 Unfortunately, no one can restore the presence of a lost loved one.
 However, if your loved one’s death was the result of someone else’s negligence, you may be entitled to compensation for a range of losses.

 Contact an attorney at Shulman & Hill if you believe you have a valid New York City accidental death case.
-By working with a qualified personal injury lawyer in New York City, you can maximize your chances of reaching a fair settlement or being awarded damages.
+By working with a qualified personal injury attorney in NYC, you can maximize your chances of recovering compensation.

 New York City Accidental Death Cases: Potential Causes

-Accidental death occurs when another party’s negligence causes an accident or similar circumstance that results in someone’s otherwise avoidable death.
+Accidental deaths occur when another party’s negligence causes an accident or similar circumstance that results in someone’s otherwise avoidable death.
 Common causes of accidental death in New York City include (but are not limited to) the following:

 New York City Accidental Death Cases: Essential Criteria